Nerdodan/sunvox-modules/docs/modules/instruments/keyboard/piano/sunforte.md

 each voice is then sent to a set of soundboard and body resonators, then a high shelf and high pass filter for sound adjustment

-the module has eight voices of polyphony and uses cyclic round-robin voice allocation
+the module has ten voices of polyphony and uses cyclic round-robin voice allocation

 the module responds to velocity, so lower velocities mean less harmonics

 the module sounds great with some reverb, preferably my reverb pro module

 the module was called "sunforte" in reference to the piano's original name, the pianoforte, though perhaps just "piano" would be clearer

 # controllers